Cirex/padrino-csrf/README.md

 ### Copyright

-Copyright © 2012 Benjamin Bloch (Cirex).
+Copyright ï¿½ 2012 Benjamin Bloch (Cirex).
 See LICENSE for details.